MicrosoftDocs/visualstudio-docs/docs/test/using-microsoft-visualstudio-testtools-unittesting-members-in-unit-tests.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

 The [MSTest](https://github.com/microsoft/testfx) framework supports unit testing in Visual Studio.
-Use the classes and members in the <xref:Microsoft.VisualStudio.TestTools.UnitTesting> namespace when you are coding unit tests.
-You can also use them when you are refining a unit test that was generated from code.
+Use the classes and members in the <xref:Microsoft.VisualStudio.TestTools.UnitTesting> namespace when you're coding unit tests.
+You can also use them when you're refining a unit test that was generated from code.

 ## Framework members